natepiano/obsidian_knife/readme.md

 do_not_back_populate:                          # text patterns to skip during back population
   - bill
   - will
-file_process_limit: 10                         # limit files processed - if this parameter is not specified it will process all files
+file_limit: 10                                 # limit files processed - if this parameter is not specified it will process all files
 ignore_folders:                                # folders to skip during processing
   - templates
 operational_timezone: America/New_York         # see note below